diva-exchange/divachain/README.md

 ## Architecture / Flow

-The network itself is permission- and leaderless.
+The network itself is permissionless.
 Each peer in the network represents a round-based state machine.
 Each round produces a block.
 The blocks do have a variable size and blocks are produced on demand.

 1. New proposal: each peer in the network may anytime propose a transaction, by sending it to the network.
 Per round, each peer can only add one own transaction.
 2. Voting: each peer receiving a proposal may send a vote to the network.
 Such a vote represents an agreement of a peer with a specific stack of proposals.
 Each peer can vote only once per stack.
 3. Creation of a new block: as soon as consensus (2/3 of the network peers) is reached through voting for a specific stack of proposals, peers will create the new block.

-## API Overview
+## Application Programming Interface (API) Overview
-Divachain supports two API's:
+Divachain supports two Application Programming Interfaces (API):
 a) an HTTP REST API running by default on port 17468
 b) a broadcasting websocket running by default on port 17468

-In a nutshell: use the REST API to write transaction proposals to the chain or use the REST API to read status information from the chain.
+In a nutshell: use the REST API to write transactions to the chain or use the REST API to read status information from the chain.
 Use the websocket to get live updates.

 ## Create Your Local Environment